Ransky3000/Automated-Voltage-Regulator-System/README.md

 ## ⚙️ System Overview

 This system automatically regulates AC voltage output from a **Stavol TDGC2-2KVA Variable Autotransformer (Variac)** using a continuous rotation servo.
-It is designed for electrical engineering research where a generator (1V–48V) feeds the Variac, and the output must be held within a user-defined target range (e.g. 20V–24V) even as the generator's voltage drifts over time.
+It is designed for electrical engineering research where a generator feeds the Variac, and the output must be held within a user-defined target range even as the generator's voltage drifts over time.

-The firmware follows a **State Machine** architecture, consistent with our previous project ([Automated Cacao Processor](Projects_we_made/Automated-Cacao-Processor/)).
+The firmware follows a **State Machine** architecture with **Vout closed-loop regulation**, using real-time ZMPT101B sensor feedback to drive servo corrections.

-## 🔬 The Problem: Vin Drifts, Rotary Must Compensate
+## 🔬 The Problem: Vin Drifts, Servo Must Compensate

 The Variac is a variable transformer — its knob position outputs a **ratio** of the input voltage, not an absolute value.